This time sponges (wiki).

 Quote:

+There are even more fascinating findings from the genome of the sponge.
 "But what was really cool," he said, "is we took some of these genes and expressed them in frogs and flies and the sponge gene became functional — the sponge gene directed the formation of nerves in these more complex animals.
+The research, announced this month, was published in the journal Current Biology. |

 Article abstract: